Social Media Guidelines

 - Responsible for collection and implementation of performance metrics and establishing goals

 Information posted on social media is instantaneous and can be shared and spread to millions of viewers worldwide within minutes.
-Given this reach and the risk associated with it, the President’s Cabinet (President and VPs), require all new social media accounts to be reviewed and approved by the Marketing Department prior to going live.
+Given this reach and the risk associated with it, the President’s Cabinet (President and VPs), require all new social media accounts to be reviewed and approved by the Office of Marketing and Communications prior to going live.
 The intent is not to censor, but to manage risk.

-The NCWC Marketing Department maintains a comprehensive directory of all college-affiliated social media accounts representing departments, clubs, programs or other college entities.
-In order to be recognized as an official college account and use the Wesleyan name, the account must be registered with the Marketing Department.
-To request a college-affiliated account, or register an existing account, fill out the “Social Media Account Request Form.”
-Questions can be directed to Stephen Mann, Social Media Manager, at email@example.com.
+The NCWU Marketing Department maintains a comprehensive directory of all University-affiliated social media accounts representing departments, clubs, programs or other university entities.
+In order to be recognized as an official University account and use the Wesleyan name, the account must be registered with the Marketing Department.
+To request a University-affiliated account, or register an existing account, fill out the “Social Media Account Request Form.”
+Questions can be directed to Stephen Mann, Social Media & PR Manager, at email@example.com.

-Note: Social media account requests must come from an NCWC faculty or staff member.
+Note: Social media account requests must come from an NCWU faculty or staff member.